AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-services-api/howtos/create-pdf.md

 <InlineAlert slots="text"/>

-We have implemented a new security validation for HTML to PDF conversion for requests containing urls where:<br/>1.
+We do not support HTML to PDF conversion for requests containing urls where:<br/>1.
 The URL Scheme is not HTTPS.<br/>2.
 The hostname resolves to a non-routable IP address.
 This encompasses scenarios where redirects lead to non-routable IP addresses as well.

 Please refer the [API usage guide](../api-usage.md) to understand how to use our APIs.